gis-club/shp-transform-obj/README.md

 ## TODO

+1. Fix redundant faces in building construction to optimize model efficiency
-We will provide corresponding TypeScript code in the future to facilitate web developers' usage.
+2. We will provide corresponding TypeScript code in the future to facilitate web developers' usage

 ## License